top of page

 The deeper issue was that I didn’t yet feel comfortable occupying that space.

 The dance floor represented something larger than movement itself.
-It represented participation, belonging, interaction, and a degree of exposure that I was not yet comfortable with.
+It represented participation, belonging, interaction, and learning to tolerate being seen before I felt ready.

 After years of teaching, I have become convinced that most people are not afraid of learning steps.
 What I encounter more often is a fear of looking inexperienced, being judged, not fitting in, or simply feeling out of place in an environment where everyone else seems more comfortable and capable.